 Hofer’s recent books include one (2009) and The Route (2008), a collaboration with Patrick Durgin.
 Her handmade chapbooks include Shroud: A Piece of Fabric Sewn to A Piece of Paper By Way of A Map (2013), a collaboration with Jill Magi; When We Said This Was A Space, We Meant We Are People (2013), a collaboration with John Pluecker; En las maravillas/In Wonder (2012); un operativo (2012); Lead & Tether (2011); and Trouble (2010).
-A hand-stitched poem, The Missing Link, is forthcoming from the Insert Press Parrot Series, and an installation, “Uncovering: A Quilted Poem Made from Donated and Foraged Materials from Wendover, Utah” is on display at the Center for Land Use Interpretation in Utah.
-Her book Laws is forthcoming from Dusie Books, and one week of her Front Page News cut-up series will be published by the Little Red Textile Series.
+A hand-stitched poem, The Missing Link, was published by Insert Press Parrot Series, and an installation, “Uncovering: A Quilted Poem Made from Donated and Foraged Materials from Wendover, Utah” is on display at the Center for Land Use Interpretation in Utah.
+Her book Laws is forthcoming from Dusie Books, and one week of her Front Page News cut-up series was published by the Little Red Textile Series.
 Hofer teaches at the California Institute of the Arts and at Otis College of Art and Design and is co-founder, with John Pluecker, of the language justice and language experimentation collaborative Antena.

 In April 2013, Hofer was a featured writer for Harriet, and again with Dolores Dorantes in February 2015.

 - Deterritorializations: Repetition, Stutter, Report P.S.: Catabolism, Or Translation as a Destructive Metabolism, Or Your Exchange Value

 - Deterritorializations: Repetition, Stutter, Report (the second of two brief forays with a P.S. to come)